-Princess Diana: Her Continuing Legacy in the 20 Years After Her Death
+Princess Diana's Continuing Legacy 26 Years After Her Death

 “I believe that Diana’s immense energy and capacity to care drew her close to people, especially the children,” Rutherford says.
 “She was the first celebrity in high stature to join the cause… In my opinion, Princess Diana was the first to grab the hands of land mine survivors -- literally -- and support their cause, saying that their plight should not be forgotten.”

-Rutherford and fellow activist Jerry White introduced Diana to several young land mine victims in her final days, and the men appeared in the recent documentary, Diana, Our Mother: Her Life and Legacy, which is told from the perspectives of her two sons, Prince Harry and Prince William.
+Rutherford and fellow activist Jerry White introduced Diana to several young land mine victims in her final days, and the men appeared in the 2017 documentary, Diana, Our Mother: Her Life and Legacy, which is told from the perspectives of her two sons, Prince Harry and Prince William.
 Harry met with Rutherford, White, and the two men who visited with Diana in the final month of her life in Bosnia, acknowledging that they’d seen his mother alive more recently than he had.

 “She put her name and put her image and put her passion and energy into something that she generally believed in.
 She knew that by doing that, it was going to have a ripple effect across the whole world,” Prince Harry noted in the documentary.

-This year he has launched a campaign to destroy every remaining land mine, finishing his mother’s work.
+In 2019, Harry literally followed in his mother's footsteps, walking through a landmine field in Angola during his royal visit to Africa with his wife, Meghan Markle.
 Harry has also continued Diana’s work on AIDs awareness, getting publicly tested for HIV alongside singer Rihanna.
-And that’s not the only way her children have honored her legacy.

 Shedding Light on Mental Health

-Harry, William, and Kate Middleton, the Duchess of Cambridge, have highlighted one cause above the rest in recent years: mental health and awareness.
-They have supported soldiers struggling with post-traumatic stress, highlighted the fears of parents and children battling with depression, and much more.
+Prior to their estrangement, Harry and William and William's wife, Kate Middleton, focused much of the charitable efforts on highlighting mental health.
+Despite their rift, the brothers continue to focus on mental health in their separate work, supporting soldiers struggling with post-traumatic stress, highlighted the fears of parents and children battling with depression, and much more.
 Part of this comes from the royals’ own personal experiences with grief, but after looking back at Princess Diana’s life, it’s not too much of a stretch to consider that their work might also stem from their mother’s self-confessed demons.

 Diana had a difficult childhood, with her parents splitting in a painful and public divorce while she was still quite young.
 She was, at times, estranged from both of her parents and stepparents, and many of her close friends have noted that she was eager to find love and start a family of her own.